Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
         <p>This was another one of my weakest areas, scoring only 50%.
-I really was getting confused by questions involving algorithims with robots, the robot programing questions seemed to throw me off a lot.</p>
+I really was getting confused by questions involving algorithms with robots, the robot programming questions seemed to throw me off a lot.</p>
     </div>

 <div class="section">
         <h2>Example Mistakes</h2>
         <ul>
             <li><strong>Mistake 1:</strong> Q31: This question I got incorrect because I wasn't able to correctly identify and interpret the correct movements of the robot, to get to the target.
-I should draw a digram to represent the moves.</li>
+I should draw a diagram to represent the moves.</li>
-            <li><strong>Mistake 2:</strong> Q37: I got this question incorrect because, I misread code segement 2, in which I thought it gave an inaccurate result, but it gave the same answer.</li>
+            <li><strong>Mistake 2:</strong> Q37: I got this question incorrect because, I misread code segment 2, in which I thought it gave an inaccurate result, but it gave the same answer.</li>
         </ul>
     </div>

 <div class="section">
         <h2>Solutions</h2>
         <ul class="solution-list">
             <li><strong>AP Classroom Daily Video & More Programing in That Area</strong> I'll regain my understanding by watching the recommended videos for this topic so I can make sure to remember this mistake fact.
-I will also make sure when I program, I should, try my best to make programs with more simplfied operations for the most efficency.</li>
+I will also make sure when I program, I should try my best to make programs with more simplified operations for the most efficiency.</li>
         </ul>
     </div>
 ---